UntitledGrub/Clustering/README.md

 B-cubed F-score(x) = 2 * (precision(x) * recall(x)) / precision(x) + recall(x)

 For all of these metrics, the higher the value the better the clustering.
+Note that for k=1 recall will be perfect.

 ### Initial representative selection: the ++ in k-means++
 Selecting initial represenatives randomly can result in 'lucky' or 'unlucky' initialisations.
 K-means++ uses a system for selecting representatives that ensures that the initial representatives are optimally spaced out relative to the dataset.